 What will students get out of participating in a Summer Team Project?

-We expect that students will have the opportunity to learn to work both independent and part of a team on an authentic research or creative project, while earning pay.
-They should be prepared for additional research opportunities, jobs, and graduate school as a result of participating in the project.
+We expect that students will have the opportunity to learn to work both independent and part of a team on an authentic project, while earning pay.
+They should be prepared for research opportunities, jobs, and graduate school as a result of participating in the project.
 Students who present their projects at professional venues are welcome to apply for (and have priority funding) the Undergraduate Student Travel Fund.

 - Articulate and refine a focused and manageable question, problem, or challenge that may contribute to the field.